Robinhood vs. DAS Trader Introduction

 DAS Trader: Get $0 commissions + satisfaction guarantee at Charles Schwab.

-DAS Trader is on the opposite end of the spectrum in the world of trading platforms.
-It is a comprehensive tool that is aimed at experienced traders who need the best performance possible.
-It is especially well suited for serious day traders, thanks to its blistering order fill times and instant data access.
+DAS Trader is at the opposite end of the spectrum, designed for experienced traders who need top performance.
+It’s especially well-suited for serious day traders, thanks to its fast order fills and instant data access.